wangsix/vmo/README.md

 -----
 vmo is a Python library for time series and symbolic sequence analysis/synthesis in the family of software built around the Factor Oracle and Variable Markov Oracle algorithms.
-One of the main innovations in vmo is using functions related to Music Information Dynamics for tuning of sound models with multiple sound features.
+One of the main innovations in vmo is using functions related to Information Dynamics to determine oracle structure and query-matching algorithms.

 Dependencies